The Christianaires

-The Christianaires was an American black gospel music group from Sontag, Mississippi, they were active from 1989 until 2004.
+The Christianaires was an American black gospel music group from Sontag, Mississippi, they were active from 1983 until 2004.
 At its inception, The group consisted of two sibling pairs, two brothers, Arnold and Ronald Brown, and two more brothers, Paul and Tyrone Porter.
 Later on with the subtraction of Paul Porter and Ronald Brown, the group added George Carter and Charles Porter.
 They released ten albums with various labels during their tenure, and those were 1989's Walking with Me, 1990's Ain't No Way I Could and Another Step Forward, 1993's The Vision Becomes Clearer, 1995's Thru the Storm and Reaching Out, 1997's Saints Hold On, 1998's Standing Room Only, 2001's Thank You, and 2004's Stand Up!
 Live.
 The group's albums Another Step Forward, The Vision Becomes Clearer, Standing Room Only, and Thank You charted on the Billboard Gospel Albums chart.

 Background

-The Detroit, Michigan-based black gospel group, The Christianaires started in 1989 and ceased in 2004.
-They were made up of two pairs of siblings from their outset the brothers, Arnold and Ronald Brown, and the other two brothers, Paul and Tyrone Porter, which they were cousins the Browns and Porters.
+The Detroit, Michigan-based black gospel group, The Christianaires started in 1983 and ceased in 2004.
+They were made up of James Lee two pairs of siblings from their outset the brothers, Arnold and Ronald Brown, and the other two brothers, Paul and Tyrone Porter, which they were cousins the Browns and Porters.
 They would add with the departure of two of their members Paul Porter and Ronald Brown, the group would replace them with George Carter and Charles Porter.